-Remember a few years back, when everyone (including my mother) ordered a foam roller because we all wanted to roll away our aching backs and slumped shoulders?
-What many of us didn’t know then is that foam rolling is a form of myofascial release.
-Basically, it’s a self massage that breaks up adhesions to soothe fascia and sore muscles.
+Everyone had a foam roller because we all wanted to roll away our aching backs and slumped shoulders.
+But what many of us didn’t know then is that foam rolling is a form of myofascial release.

-If this weren’t worrisome enough, there’s a beauty component, too.
-According to Ashley Black, a fascia pioneer and the founder of the FasciaBlaster Collection, the root cause of cellulite is unhealthy fascia.
-When fascia thickens and gets sticky, it creates dents in the skin, i.e. cellulite.
+According to Ashley Black, a fascia pioneer and the founder of the FasciaBlaster Collection, the root cause of cellulite is unhealthy, thickened fascia.
 Black believes this same thickened fascia can cause wrinkles.
 Repetitive face movements like squinting, stress, and even injections and fillers can create issues with fascia that can turn into wrinkles.

 Break out your foam roller again because it does help release fascia adhesions, but regular movement and stretching as well as keeping an eye on good posture and a healthy diet are basics to do on the daily.
 Deep tissue massage is another wonderful way to loosen stuck fascia.

-Since I’m an old-school “no pain, no gain” kind of Korean, I super-blasted my stomach, love handles, bra overhang and thighs.
+Since I’m an old-school “no pain, no gain” kind of Korean, I used Black’s FasciaBlaster on my stomach, love handles, bra overhang and thighs.
 It hurt, but in a way that makes you think it’s working, and the skin does turn red like you’ve been smacked.
 The days after I blasted, my stomach would feel sore, almost like I’d done ab exercises.
-If I went way too hard, I’d get some small bruises around my torso.